Liquidity Services to Present - GuruFocus.com

-BETHESDA, Md., June 07, 2023 (GLOBE NEWSWIRE) -- Liquidity Services (NASDAQ:LQDT), a leading global commerce company powering the circular economy, today announced that Bill Angrick, Co-Founder, Chairman, and CEO, and Jorge Celaya, Executive Vice President and CFO will present at the Oppenheimer 23rd Annual Consumer Growth and E-Commerce Conference on June 13, 2023 at 3:45 pm ET.
-Throughout the day, the company will also be available for one-on-one meetings.
+BETHESDA, Md., June 14, 2023 (GLOBE NEWSWIRE) -- Liquidity Services (LQDT, Financial), a leading global commerce company powering the circular economy, today announced that Bill Angrick, Co-Founder, Chairman, and CEO, will present at the 13th Annual East Coast IDEAS Conference on June 21, 2023, with one-on-one meetings throughout the day.
+The presentation by Mr. Angrick will be available for viewing on the IDEAS conference page beginning at 6:00 am ET, with a playback available through the Liquidity Services Investor page following the event.

 About Liquidity Services